Numerical quadrature in the Brillouin zone for periodic Schrodinger operators: Smearing methods

 We finally combine Lemma~\ref{lem:uniqueFL}, Lemma~\ref{lem:smearedE}, Lemma~\ref{lem:smearingE} and Lemma~\ref{lem:epsSigmaL} to obtain our final result. \begin{theorem} Consider a smearing method of order $p \geq 1$.
 Under Assumption 1 and 2, there exist $C \in \R_{+}$ and $\eta > 0$ such that, for all $0 < \sigma \leq \sigma_{0}$ and all $L \in \N^{*}$, it holds that

 \end{theorem}

 \begin{remark}[Choosing $\sigma$ adaptively] In practice, only the parameter $L$ is relevant when considering CPU time.
 The numerical parameter $\sigma$ can be chosen freely with no extra numerical cost, and can be optimized with respect to $L$.
 For instance, the choice $\sigma \propto L^{-1}$ has been recommended for practical calculations in \cite{bjorkman2011adaptive}, based on a heuristic argument.
-According to our previous theorem, this is not enough: the right-hand side of \eqref{eq:final_estimate} does not tend to zero when $L \to \infty$ and $\sigma = C/L$.
-Still, choosing the slightly different scaling $\sigma \propto L^{-1+\eps}$ for some $\eps > 0$ leads to a quasi-optimal decay of the error proportional to $L^{-(p+1)(1-\eps)}$.
-Our results therefore broadly support those of \cite{bjorkman2011adaptive}. \end{remark} \begin{remark}[Superexponential convergence] In order to balance the second term in \eqref{eq:final_estimate}, we need to choose $\sigma$ small.
-In particular, we are looking at the analytic property of the different functions of interest near the real axis.
-The super-exponential scaling result is therefore irrelevant for numerical purposes when we want to compute zero-temperature quantities. \end{remark}
+According to our previous theorem, this is not enough: the right-hand side of \eqref{eq:final_estimate} does not tend to zero when $L \to \infty$ and $\sigma = C/L$. \old{Still, choosing the slightly different scaling $\sigma \propto L^{-1+\eps}$ for some $\eps > 0$ leads to a quasi-optimal decay of the error proportional to $L^{-(p+1)(1-\eps)}$.} Still, choosing the slightly different scaling $\sigma \propto \log(L) L^{-1}$ leads to a decay of the error proportional to $L^{-(p+1)}$, up to log factors.
+Our results therefore broadly support those of \cite{bjorkman2011adaptive}. \end{remark} \begin{remark}[Superexponential convergence] The choice $\sigma \propto \log(L)/L$ gives $\sigma^2 L \propto \log(L)^2/L$, which goes to $0$ as $L \to infty$.
+In particular, the condition $\sigma^2 L \ge 4$ is not satisfied for large $L$. \old{In order to balance the second term in \eqref{eq:final_estimate}, we need to choose $\sigma$ small.
+In particular, we are looking at the analytic property of the different functions of interest near the real axis.} The super-exponential scaling result is therefore irrelevant for numerical purposes when we want to compute zero-temperature quantities. \end{remark}